What Video Formats Can DVD Players Play? How to Play Unsupported Videos on DVD Player?

 Conclusion

-DVD players don't always play the disc you insert.
-One reason is that the DVD file format is not supported, especially if you are making a homemade DVD.
+DVD players don't always play the disc or video you insert.
+One reason is that the DVD file format is not supported.

 After reading this article, I believe you should now know what formats your DVD player can read.
-You can also use the tips mentioned in this article to ensure that the burned DVD plays on your DVD player.
+And if you have unsupported videos, you can choose to burn them onto a DVD or convert them to the correct DVD player format to play from USB.
 That’s all I want to share in this post, hope it’s useful to you.
 Thanks for reading.
 Have a nice day!

 FAQs